cpondoc/sudoku-rbt/README.md

-# sudoku-rbt
+# Sudoku RBT
-sudoku solver using recursive backtracking
+Sudoku solver using recursive backtracking.
+Implemented using C++.